Discrete Mathematics

 Jozsef Solymosi Combinatorics, Graph Theory, Discrete Geometry, and Combinatorial Number Theory.

-Stephanie van Willigenburg Algebraic combinatorics, combinatorial representation theory, graph theory, posets, symmetric functions and their generalizations, tableaux combinatorics
+Stephanie van Willigenburg Algebraic combinatorics, graph theory and posets, symmetric functions and their generalizations, tableaux combinatorics, combinatorial representation theory

 Joshua Zahl Incidence geometry, the restriction and Kakeya problems, and sum-product phenomena.